 If a corruption occurs within a normal datafile, then this can only happen if a hardware fault occurred.

-If a journal or datafile is corrupt, shut down the database server and start the program in order to check the consistency of the datafiles and journals.
+If a journal or datafile is corrupt, shut down the database server and start the program unix> arango-dfdb in order to check the consistency of the datafiles and journals.
 This brings up